What Is H&M Going to Do With $4.3 Billion Worth of Unsold Clothes?

 Good news!
 There’s a massive sale going on at H&M. Bad news!
 It’s because they have $4.3 billion in unsold clothing.
-The New York Times reported today that the fast-fashion giant has a worryingly large pile of unsold clothing, especially in a rough, rapidly changing, retail climate.
+The New York Times reported today that the fast-fashion giant has a large pile of unsold clothing – which is worrisome, especially in a rough, rapidly changing retail climate.

-In its quarterly report on Tuesday, the Swedish retailer revealed their mass of unsold clothing.
-The remaining clothing is a result of steadily declining sales over the last several months.
-The initial drop in sales was after two decades of growth, including 2,700 new stores.
-But this could be a sign that the H&M bubble has popped, at least a bit.
+The Swedish retailer revealed its overstock in its quarterly report on Tuesday.
+The mass of leftover clothing is a result of steadily declining sales over the last several months, which comes after two decades of growth and the opening of 2,700 new stores.

+Is it a sign that the H&M bubble has popped, at least a bit?
 The CEO says the excess inventory is because they were expanding both online and in brick-and-mortar stores.
 Critics say — well — it just wasn’t selling.
 This is what happens when you create so many clothes that a town in Sweden can use the defective products as an energy source, replacing coal.

 H&M’s plan, according to the Times, is to get rid of the clothes via a sale and then slow expansion in stores, focusing on increased e-commerce instead.